-- Material or fabric conservation and refurbishment;
+Material or fabric conservation and refurbishment:

-- Restoration of rare and historic manuscripts;
+- Protection and restoration of rare and historic manuscripts and archives

-- Publication of research where there is a link to the Mercers’ Company;
+- Publication of research where there is a link to the Mercers’ Company

-- UK Endangered species;
+- UK Endangered species

-- Flora and fauna and their habitat;
+- Flora and fauna and their habitat

-- Historic gardens and open spaces; and
+- Historic gardens and open spaces, with regular public access

 Applications within the Heritage category are considered from all parts of the UK.

-We Do Not Fund
+We Do Not Fund:

-- Visitor and education centres;
+- Visitor and education centres

-- Churches (unless there is a Mercer connection; see church patronage);
+- Churches (unless there is a Mercer connection; see church patronage)

-- Grade II listed buildings;
+- Grade II listed buildings

 - Acquisition of land and buildings; or

-- Organisations that have made an application within the last three years.
+- Organisations that have made an application within the last three years

-You are encouraged to submit your application as far in advance of the 4 week deadline as possible, to allow us the time to arrange assessment visits where appropriate.
+You are encouraged to submit your application as far in advance of the 6 week deadline as possible, to allow us the time to arrange assessment visits where appropriate.